RazvanDu/DUCK-Net/README.md

 The project can be run using Jupyter Notebook on the file ```ModelNotebook.ipynb```.

-## Pre-trained weights

-Several pre-trained weights for the model can be found on here on Google Drive.

 ## Data-Sets

 The randomly split datasets we tested the models on are publicly available [here](https://drive.google.com/drive/folders/1kg9XImzrd9PpTtleQSz6l8uq82LV1sjV?usp=share_link).